CoolmanCZ/upp_cmake/README.md

 GenerateCMakeFiles-lib.sh is the bash script for generating CMakeLists.txt files of the [Ultimate++](http://www.ultimatepp.org/) projects.
 This script was created based on discussion [CMake support](http://www.ultimatepp.org/forums/index.php?t=msg&th=6013&goto=32310&#msg_32310) on the [Ultimate++ forum](http://www.ultimatepp.org/forums).

-## Using
+## Parameters
 Using of the script is demonstrated in the example.sh, where you should change the variables:

+### Main configuration parameters
-* "UPP_SRC_DIR" - directory path of the Ultimate++ source tree
+* UPP_SRC_DIR - directory path of the Ultimate++ source tree
-* "PROJECT_NAME" - full path to the ultimate++ project file
+* PROJECT_NAME - full path to the ultimate++ project file
-* "PROJECT_FLAGS" - build flags
+* PROJECT_FLAGS - build flags

+### Optional configuration parameters
+* GENERATE_VERBOSE - set to "1" - enable additional output during script processing on the screen
+* GENERATE_DEBUG - set to "1" - enable debug output during script processing on the screen
+* GENERATE_PACKAGE- set to "1" - create a tarball package of the project
+* GENERATE_NOT_C11 - set to "1" - do not use compiler flag -std=c++11 (flag is enabled as default)
+* GENERATE_NOT_PARALLEL - set to "1" - do not build with multiple processes (multiple process build is enabled as default)

-## Parameters
+## Usage
-Parameters of the "generate_main_cmake_file" are
+Parameters of the "generate_main_cmake_file" function are
 ```
 generate_main_cmake_file <${PROJECT_NAME}> [${PROJECT_FLAGS}]
 ```